Ray Grey

-Raymod "Ray" Standish Grey (February 19, 1890, San Diego, California - April 18, 1925, Glendale, California) was an American film director, film actor, screenwriter and the father of actress Virginia Grey.
+Raymond "Ray" Standish Grey (February 19, 1890, San Diego, California - April 18, 1925, Glendale, California) was an American film director, film actor, screenwriter and the father of actress Virginia Grey.

 Grey got his start as an actor in Mack Sennett's Keystone Studios films.
 His acting debut was in A Movie Star (1916).
 In the early 1920s, he switched off between being the main director of features and being a second unit or assistant director; such as with the film Molly O' (1921), Flickering Youth (1924), and Salome and Shenandoah.

 Primary directed such films as Among Those Present (1919), Andy Takes a Flyer (1925), and Between Meals (1926).
 The last film was released after Grey's early death at age 35 from pneumonia.
 Grey is buried at Forest Lawn in Glendale, California.